brewster/front_end_loader/README.md

 This block declares an experiment that:

 * simulates 20 users simultaneously interacting with the system
-* execute the request script five times per user before exiting.
+* executes the request script five times per user before exiting.
 You can specify infinite loops by either not calling loop_count or passing -1
 * will operate against the brewster.com domain
 * uses http basic auth
 * passes a default parameter of _subdomain to each request, and